mui/material-ui/docs/data/joy/guides/next-js-app-router/next-js-app-router.md

 }
 ```

-However, function props such as event handlers or render props are **non-serializable** - this won't work without an additional `"use client"` directive:
+However, function props such as event handlers or render props are **non-serializable** - this won't work in a server component:

 ```tsx
 // page.tsx